andyjakubowski/kingly-site/src/v1/examples/svelte suspense.md

 ---

 ## Motivation
-This example illustrates a simple hierarchical state machine implementing a behaviour similar to React Suspense.
+This example illustrates a simple hierarchical state machine implementing a behavior similar to React Suspense.
 It also showcases how a state machine definition can be compiled into a standard standalone JavaScript function -- this is a key motivation behind Kingly's API design.
-Compiling the machine allows to mostly eliminate the footprint linked to the machine library.
+Compiling the machine allows us to mostly eliminate the footprint linked to the machine library.

 ## Modelization
 The suspense functionality can be summarized by the following state machine: